sebarck/coderhouse-python-bcra-indexes/README.md

 # :rocket: BCRA Indexes script

-CoderHouse project to pull BCRA information from this API https://estadisticasbcra.com/ and store it in a Database.
-In this case we use Amazon Redshift.
+CoderHouse project to pull UVA index information from this API https://estadisticasbcra.com/ and the Argentina's Dollar Blue from here https://api.bluelytics.com.ar/v2/evolution.json and store them in a Database.

+After that, the process will calculate the Daily and Weekly trending based on the latest pulled values and triggers an email if the configured threshold is reached.

 ## :memo: Table of Contents